Library Audiovisual Items

 Any instructor-owned media items will be processed for use in the reserves collection.
 Students using reserves:

-• Wake Technical Community College student IDs act as library cards and are needed to check out reserve material.
+• Wake Tech student IDs act as library cards and are needed to check out reserve material.
 Reserve items, with few exceptions, are intended for use in the library only.
 They do not leave the library.

 • Reserves may be located on the library website under the reserves link or by using the reserves index found at the circulation desk.
 Usually, reserve items are available for two hours at a time.